samanthaming/not-fancy-pokemon-speaks/README.md

 A simple, not fancy at all, Pokemon Speak web app.
 Make the Pokemon speak using your keyboard!

 **Features include:**
-- Hear the sound when Pokemon speaks
+- Play sound when Pokemon speaks
-- See the text when Pokemon speaks
+- Display text when Pokemon speaks
+- Clear text and show welcome message when inactive

 **Built using:**
 - Vue